githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc001/README.md

-function `onclick_make_lstrx` saves a given stream (of integers) in a reference and returns a higher-order function; this higher-order function, when called, passes to its argument (which itself is a function) some representation of the first element of the stream saved in the reference and then reset the reference with the tail of the stream.
+function `onclick_make_lstrx` saves a given stream (of integers) in a reference and returns a higher-order function; this higher-order function, when called, passes to its argument (which itself is a function) some string representation of the first element of the stream saved in the reference and then reset the reference with the tail of the stream.

 We can see the following kind of code in the implementation of `onclick_make_lstrx`: